 4. Piedmont Lithium

 Piedmont Lithium (Nasdaq: PLL) is a lithium company based in the Charlotte, North Carolina, area.
 The company has a lithium hydroxide plant in North Carolina that it says will “serve the important vehicle and stationary storage markets in the USA and Europe.”

 It looks to provide an alternate source of lithium hydroxide, 80% of which currently comes from China, according to Keith D. Phillips, the company’s president and CEO.
-The company notably signed a deal to supply lithium to Tesla, although it was later delayed.
+The company notably signed a deal to supply lithium to Tesla.

 PLL is in the development phase, like LAC.
-Hence, it is also not reporting any profits, with a negative net income of $9.58 million in Q4 of its 2022 fiscal year.
-However, analyst forecasts project a median 76% 12-month increase in its share price.
+Hence, it is also not reporting any profits, with a negative full-year net income of -$12.98 million in 2022 and negative income in two of the last three quarters, including Q1 2023.
+However, analyst forecasts project an average 103% 12-month increase in its share price.
 Of course, this assumes all goes well with its current project.

 - U.S.-based production that aims to shrink China’s 80% market share